 - Peter J Barnes, DM, DSc, FRCP, FRS

 - Editor-in-Chief — Pulmonary and Critical Care Medicine

 - National Heart and Lung Institute, Imperial College, London

 Allergic bronchopulmonary aspergillosis (ABPA) is a complex hypersensitivity reaction in response to colonization of the airways with Aspergillus fumigatus that occurs almost exclusively in patients with asthma or cystic fibrosis (CF) [1-4].
 In chronic cases, repeated episodes of bronchial obstruction, inflammation, and mucoid impaction can lead to bronchiectasis, fibrosis, and respiratory compromise .

-The pathophysiology, diagnosis, and treatment of ABPA will be reviewed here.
-General issues related to bronchiectasis are discussed separately.
-(See "Clinical manifestations and diagnosis of bronchiectasis in adults" and "Treatment of bronchiectasis in adults".)
+The pathophysiology, clinical manifestations, and diagnosis of ABPA will be reviewed here.
+The management of ABPA and general issues related to bronchiectasis are discussed separately.
+(See "Treatment of allergic bronchopulmonary aspergillosis" and "Clinical manifestations and diagnosis of bronchiectasis in adults" and "Treatment of bronchiectasis in adults".)

 The prevalence of allergic bronchopulmonary aspergillosis (ABPA) among patients with persistent asthma is estimated at 1 to 2 percent, although rates up to 28 percent have been reported [1,4,6].
 Reported rates are higher in patients seen in asthma clinics and those admitted to the hospital with an asthma exacerbation .
 Among patients with cystic fibrosis, reported prevalences range from 2 to 9 percent [1,5,7-10].